RobinKoetsier/robinkoetsier.github.i/tutorials/test.md

 {::options parse_block_html="false" /}

 Note: with coord_polar() in combination with a background colour, I need to trim the image afterwards.
-I do this with a commandline statement in my R session:
+I do this with a commandline (on mac OSX) statement in my R session:

 ```r
 system("convert -trim image.png new_image.png")